haihala/whoops-all-grapplers/docs/1. Projects/Design thoughts.md

 6. Combination of the above
 7. Maybe heavy is just double light
 	1. Maybe for a character, but this is too harsh to be universal

+# Space usage
+- Space usage mattering beyond just being in the corner or not would be cool
+- Air and jumping?
+	- Double jump?
+- Speed?
+	- Leaning on fast